 Meditations are very relaxing for the brain, which is good for a child who may be feeling a bit of anxiety at bedtime.
 However, if you choose to listen to these meditations you’ll want the screen to be dark to avoid any exposure to technology!

 Evening snacks can be beneficial for sleep in two ways:

 Not all snacks are the same, as some can give your child too much energy before bed.
-Below are examples of nutritious snacks that are proven to naturally help lead to good sleep:
+Below are examples of nutritious snacks that will naturally help lead to good sleep:

 - Whole grain bread/toast

 - Cherries or tart cherry juice

 - Plain yogurt with granola and/or fresh bananas or cherries (or other fruits)